wrk-tafel/admin/README.md

 * Add goods-input
 * tech: switch to spring boot layered build: https://www.baeldung.com/docker-layers-spring-boot

+* Fix difference in header (only local development)
+* Fix: Errorhandling in DataResolver (no toast shown currently by error-interceptor) - only on local development!
 ## Minor changes

 * Move statistics package into reporting?